PointlessUser/MecSimCalc-utils/CONTRIBUTING.md

 ## Docstrings
 Please include a docstring for each function you add.
 Also include type hints and return type hints.

-Docstrings should follow the [numpydoc format](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html).
-But make sure to include the function with the `>>>` symbol.
+Docstrings should follow the [numpydoc format](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html) with some changes to the returns section(since it doesn't display properly on mecsimcalc).
+Also make sure to include the function with the `>>>` symbol in the first line.
 Here is an example of a docstring:

 (Docstrings are shown when users hover over the function.
-This helps users understand what the function does and how to use it without having to look at the source code.)
+This helps users understand what the function does and how to use it without having to look at the source code.
+To see how it looks on mecsimcalc, paste the code into mecsimcalc and hover over the function.)
 ```python
 def my_function(arg1 : int, arg2 : int) -> int:
     """